Thank you for supporting Redroad Outreach!

 —Elna Baker, The New York Regional Mormon Singles Halloween Dance

 I didn’t always have a sense of humor about “Amber.”
-But as I faithfully confessed my feelings to God, I discovered that the very act of confession delivered me from the darkness of inadequacy.
+But as I faithfully confessed my feelings to God, I discovered that honest and consistent confession delivered me from the darkness of inadequacy.

-Time spent conversing with God is time spent valued—never underestimate the power of His presence.
-In the Light, my sense of humor snuffs out judgement.
-In the Light, I can empathize.
-Only God knows the unseen pressures beauty a queen smile.
-In the Light, I can see where I've smiled plenty of my own, minus that whole head-tilt thing.
+Time spent conversing with God is time spent valued—never underestimate the power of his divine presence.
+In His Light, my sense of humor snuffs out judgement.
+In His Light, I learn to empathize.
+(God alone knows the unseen pressures behind beauty- queen-smiles.)
+In His Light, I can see where I've smiled plenty of my own fake smiles, minus the head-tilt.
 Alas, some things remain a mystery.

-In the Light, I can a time in my life when I used my smile to make myself feel better with no regard for how my actions would steal the smile of another.
+In His Light, I can tell you about a time in my life when I had no regard for how my actions stole the smile from another:

 I didn’t intend to hurt Lori.
 But I did.
-The year was 1998 and her live-in boyfriend was my on-again, off-again live-in boyfriend’s twelve-step sponsor.
+Her live-in boyfriend was my on-again, off-again live-in boyfriend’s twelve-step sponsor.
 I hope I’m not offending delicate Christian sensibilities.
-If need be, imagine I’m the only Christian woman who’s been physically intimate with a man she could not call husband.
-Or, simply concede that this is the course many of us take when we operate in a state of survival or neediness.
+Sadly, I’m not the only Christian woman who’s been physically intimate with a man she could not call husband.
+A devastating choice many of us make from a state of survival or neediness.

 I had a long list of needs.
 I needed my boyfriend to stay clean and sober.
 I needed my children to not be traumatized by my dysfunctional lifestyle.
 I needed sane people to stop judging the insane choices I made.
 And when my boyfriend disappeared for days at a time, I needed the emotional support of Lori’s boyfriend, Mark.

-I later learned that the young woman he’d gotten involved with was on the heels of a painful breakup.
+I later learned that the young woman he’d gotten involved with had just gone through a painful breakup.
 Her fiancé had broken off their engagement.
 So, two people sharing their pain bonded with no regard for anyone else’s.
 The truth is, neither of them would have gotten involved in this way had they known the love God has for them.
 The same was true for me and Lori’s boyfriend.

 Today, I’m forgiven.
 But I’ve not forgotten the pain and destruction that “friendships” of this sort cause.
 By the grace of God, I no longer need to use others to obtain a sense of value.
 Elizabeth Gilbert said it best in Eat Pray Love: “So be lonely, Liz.
 Learn your way around loneliness.
 Make a map of it.
 Sit with it, for once in your life.
 Welcome to the human experience.
 But never again use another person’s body or emotions as a scratching post for your own unfulfilled yearnings.”
 Yikes!